WaterFutures/WaterBenchmarkHub/webpage/_benchmarks/network-Net2.md

 The EPANET Example Network 2 (short `Net2`) constitutes a simple example of modeling chlorine decay.
 Both bulk and wall reactions are included.

 The network consists of 35 junctions, 40 pipes and 1 tank.
+It contains a demand pattern for 2 days and 7 hours.

 <img src="../static/benchmarks/network-net2/net2_plot.png"/>